-This means that at the bare minimum, you'll be tripling your investment.
+This means that you'll be tripling your investment at the bare minimum.
 Even if you buy Deluxe Speed-Gro from Pierre, you're still netting a sweet 1,850G in profit per Sweet Gem Berry!

-Stardew Valley Rare Seed Guide - How to Get Rare Seed
+Stardew Valley Rare Seed Guide - How to Get the Seed

 Getting the Rare Seed is very straightforward.
 Every Friday and Sunday, the Traveling Cart appears in Cindersap Forest to the top left of the map.
 The Traveling Cart has a random chance of carrying all sorts of goods—the Rare Seed among them—but this is a somewhat special situation.